calvinmorett/gearcost/README.md

 4. input your magelo url from p1999
 5. get terminal and .txt file outputs, it will ask if you want a wiki code: type [yes] or [no].
 6. post on wiki
+*.
+If you have any issues please let me know and I will help.

 # Libraries used:
 - beautifulsoup